wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 3.0.0 - 2015/07/29 =
+* Feature - Complete rebuild of Predictive Search database
+* Feature - All search objects are stored in Predictive Search Database tables
+* Feature - Performance enhancement, 1,000's of less Database calls - faster and lighter
+* Feature - Predictive Search Database auto updates when products, posts or pages are created or updated or deleted
+* Feature - Added Backbone technology combined with Backbone.localStorage for Predictive Search Widget
+* Feature - Added Backbone technology combined with Backbone Router for All Results Search page
+* Feature - Backbone.js / Woo API makes the plugin incredibly lightweight.
+* Feature - All front end calls now via WooCommerce Legacy API instead of ajax-admin.php
+* Feature - Use Underscore.js script as template for Backbone.js for rendering template display on frontend
+* Feature - Use Backbone.localStorage.js to cache the search term for user
+* Feature - Added search for Post title and Page title
+* Feature - Added option to exclude posts and pages from predictive search
+* Feature - Added Special Characters near match.
+Query strings that CONTAINS a special character eg d'E return all matches found for d'e and de.
+* Feature - Added Special Characters Prepend and Append near match e.g. Query (Purple) will return all matches found for (Purple) and Purple.
+* Feature - Added option to turn Special Characters Function ON or OFF
+* Feature - Added option to select any Special Characters used on your site.
+Results returned with or without special character input
+* Feature - Manual Database Sync allows admin to manually sync Predictive Search database with WooCommerce and WordPress databases
+* Feature - Added singular and plural result(s).
+Returns results when user adds plural (s) to search term
+* Feature - Added show SKU, Price, Add to Cart, Product Categories and Product Tags on All Results Page results.
+Each has ON or OFF switch
+* Feature - No Conflict.
+Update all MySQL query to Predictive Search database, so that it does not conflict with any another Search plugin
+* Feature - Added full compatibility with WPML for static and dynamic strings
+* Feature - Function to auto convert all Predictive Search pre Version 3.0.0 to new PS database structure
+* Tweak - Register Legacy API  '/wc_ps_legacy_api' for Predictive Search plugin to use with Backbone.js
+* Tweak - Removed 'woops_get_result_search_page' AJAX action and replace with Backbone.js
+* Tweak - Removed 'woops_get_result_popup' AJAX action and replace with Backbone.js
+* Tweak - Removed all Premium Version settings from that admin panels
+* Tweak - Removed all Premium Version settings from Predictive Search Widget
+* Tweak - Removed all Premium Version 'Focus keyword' settings
+* Tweak - Tested for full compatibility with WooCommerce version 2.3.13
+* Tweak - Tested for full compatibility with WordPress version 4.2.3
+* Tweak - Updated help text and added new help text
+* Dev - Defined filter tag 'wc_ps_legacy_api_url' for developer can update the legacy api url
+* Dev - Defined filter tag 'wc_ps_vars' and 'wc_ps_results_vars' so Developer can add to global vars to PS JavaScript

 = 2.2.10 - 2015/06/04 =
 * Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.2